It’s never easy to learn a new language, but French isn’t as hard as it seems… although its grammar can be very confusing.

 Une baguette, un pain au chocolat, une table, un tabouret, une idée, un projet, une chanson, un film, un avion, une voiture…

-Unfortunately, there isn’t really an easy way to learn the grammatical gender of every single word: even native speakers can sometimes get confused with the gender of a word.
+Unfortunately, it might be the hardest concept to grasp.
+Learning the grammatical gender of every single word is probably going to take a while: even native speakers can sometimes get confused with the gender of a word.

 In English, the rule is easy: adding -s or -es works most of the time, with some rare irregular nouns (men, knives, teeth, mice, cacti) or some other nouns which don’t have a plural form.